soblemprolved/InterfaceOfOurOwn/README.md

         // Perform your own processing on the work below when (work) {
-            is SingleChapterWork -> // this is a oneshot is MultiChapterOrIncompleteWork -> // this is a multi-chapter/incomplete work }
+            is SingleChapterWork -> // this is a oneshot is MultiChapterWork ->  // this is a multi-chapter/incomplete work }
         // Use the CSRF token to comment, give kudos, and login.
     }